 NOTE 1—The STA can send an unsolicited BSR in response to certain Trigger frames except MU-RTS and BSRP (with or without RA-RUs, as defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation) and in 26.5.4 (UL OFDMA-based random access (UORA))) or it can send the unsolicited BSR after accessing the WM using EDCA.

 NOTE 2—The STA might include a BSR Control subfield in a QoS Data or QoS Null frame.
-In this case the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate unspecified or unknown buffer status report.
+In this case the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate unspecified or unknown queue size(#21346).
 The STA might include only the BSR Control subfield in a Management frame.(#20495, #21345)

 An AP can also solicit one or more associated non-AP STAs for their BSR(s) by sending a BSRP Trigger frame (see 9.3.1.22.6 (Buffer Status Report Poll (BSRP) variant)).
 The non-AP STA responds (solicited BSR) as defined below: